rungeo/BMTrophy/PRIVACY_POLICY.md

 ## Collected data
 All data (game results) created by you (the user) is stored in a Firestore cloud database.
-There are only basic game informtaion (like results, court numbers and comments) collected and stored.
+There are only basic game informtaion (like results) collected and stored.
 If you want to add new game data to the gae and therefore to the Firestore cloud database, you need to login and authenticate yourself to the Firestore cloud database.
 For this you will need an email address and a password.
-No other personal or device informtion is stored.
+No other personal or device information is stored.

 ## App permissions
 The app requires __no__ Android permissions.